-We are thrilled to present a groundbreaking audio adaptation of I Am Not Your Perfect Mexican Daughter, a Chicago story about family, community and coming together even when that feels impossible.
+We are thrilled to restream for FREE for Chicagoland teachers and students our groundbreaking audio adaptation of I Am Not Your Perfect Mexican Daughter, a Chicago story about family, community and coming together even when that feels impossible.
 Julia, a Chicago high school student, navigates the trials and tribulations of following her dreams of becoming a writer alongside the death of her sister, Olga—who might not have been quite as perfect as she seemed.
 Author of the novel Erika L. Sánchez has created an indelible protagonist in student Julia Reyes, who searches for her truest self while navigating the struggles of adolescence—depression, grief, self-doubt—in addition to the anxieties unique to a child of immigrants with a foot in two very different worlds.
 Julia is torn between a future limited by the same socioeconomic forces that curtail the opportunities open to her parents and her fervent ambitions to seek a more expansive life for herself as a writer.

 This story is a timeless reminder that no matter one’s country of origin, no matter what language one speaks, or what status one occupies, we all have dreams.

 The run time of this audio adaptation is approximately 115 minutes.

 READY TO REGISTER?

 This audio adaptation is available for FREE for all Chicagoland educators to share with their students in grades 9 and above, including classroom teachers, youth mentors, leaders of after-school programs for youth, leaders of unschoolers or homeschoolers groups, etc. College groups are also welcome!
 We do apologize but at this time, this audio adaptation is only available for those in the Chicagoland, as it is being offered in part as an alternative to our postponed production of Eve L. Ewing's 1919, which was set to premiere at Steppenwolf in February 2022.
 Please click HERE to register.